AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ### Soft-Resetting a Branch

-As I mentioned above, if you do a hard reset, you'll lose any work that you did at or past that commit.
+As I mentioned in the previous section, if you do a hard reset, you'll lose any work that you did at or past that commit.
 You can recover from that state, sure, but that's one extra step.
 If instead you want to keep your changes in git's staging environment, you can do a soft reset:

 ```bash {data-copyable=true}
 git reset --soft HEAD~1